Fast recovery of parametric eigenvalues depending on several parameters and location of high order exceptional points: Examples

 \subsection{A toy model with 3 degrees of freedom}

-We consider the toy model introduced earlier in the previous section.
+We consider the toy model introduced earlier in section \ref{sec:theory}.
 In this scenario, the application of the bordered matrix is simplified since only first derivatives of the operator are non-zero and

 The fact that the matrix size is very small allows to consider the 3 eigenvalues of the problem and the complete (and not partial) characteristic polynomial can be recovered with the Algorithm~\ref{alg:PCP}.
 By choosing $\nuv_0=(1,\, 1)$ and by taking $D=7$ as the maximum order of derivation with respect to the parameters, we find